cormaz/Greenhouse-project/README.md

 # Greenhouse-project
-Remote control greenhouse temperature and humidity, with master and slaves
+Remote control temperature and humidity greenhouse, with master and slaves